Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: Main ingredients of IBUU modeling and Bayesian inference

 \subsection{Gaussian Process emulation of proton directed and elliptical flow predicted by the IBUU simulator}

 Since multi-million Markov chain Monte Carlo (MCMC) steps are needed in the Bayesian analyses of the flow data at each beam energy, we use here the widely used GP emulator with the Squared Exponential (SE) covariance function \cite{GP}.
 To train and validate it, large sets of IBUU simulations have to be carried out first.
 Specifically, we generated 120 sets of $X$ and $K$ values on the Latin Hyperlattice \cite{LH} at each beam energy.
-More specifically, at a beam energy of 150 MeV/nucleon, $X$ is taken between 0.3 and 1.5 and $K$ between 180 and 380 MeV.
-As noticed earlier, the prior ranges for $X$ and $K$ at this beam energy are slightly smaller and with lower values compared to higher energies.
 The standard validation methods \cite{Pratt,Scott,Bass2,Bass3,Ohio} as done in our previous work \cite{LX-HA} are used in testing the GP accuracy.

-In generating the IBUU training and testing data, for each set of the X and K parameters we use 200 testparticles/nucleon and generate randomly 100 impact parameters $b$ with the probability density $P(b)\propto b$ between b=3 fm and 6 fm.
+In generating the IBUU training, validating and testing data, for each set of the X and K parameters we use 200 testparticles/nucleon and generate randomly 100 impact parameters $b$ with the probability density $P(b)\propto b$ between b=3 fm and 6 fm.
 This range corresponds to approximately the FOPI centrality range for the reduced impact parameter $b_0\equiv b/b_{\rm{max}}$ between 0.25 and 0.45 where $b_{\rm{max}}$ is the maximum value of $b$ for Au+Au reactions \cite{FOPI}.
 Thus, for each X and K parameter set, 20,000 quasi-independent IBUU events of Au+Au collisions are used in calculating the proton directed and elliptical flow in each step of MCMC process in our Bayesian analyses.
 We notice that the FOPI Collaboration has published their results for different centrality bins with various cuts on the transverse momentum for protons and several light ions.
 In this work, we focus on analyzing their data for free protons shown in Fig.\ref{v12} (taken from Fig. 14 for directed flow and Fig. 29 for elliptical flow in Ref. \cite{FOPI}) in the centrality and transverse momentum bins where the proton flows are the strongest.